eberban/eberban/books/tour/src/from_scratch/step2/time.md

 # Time

-> __DRAFT__: This chapter is being worked on and is not finished, and the
+> __DRAFT__: Time-related concepts and vocabulary are __work in progress__ and
-> vocabulary and design will likely change in the future.
+> might change in the future.

 Design a tense system that is easy to use at high level, but that is defined in Eberban at low level is a major chalenge, and is the reason for the existence of some parts of the grammar (even if those parts are more general purposed and don't depend on the tense system).

-## Model of time
+## Representing time

-First, we want to model the passage of time and the differents states in which the universe are alongside it.
+First, we want to represent time and the differents states in which the universe are alongside it.
 We also want a model that allows us to deal with multiple possible futures or even parallel or fictional universes.

 To do that we'll first define a __node__ in a __directed graph__ (also called __digraph__), with (directed) __arcs__ representing a transition from a node to another.
+Nodes can represent __time instants__, and arcs can represents which possible state of the universe is immediately following this one.

+> Even if nodes and digraphs can be used for more general purposes, we'll use
+> time related terminology to keep things easier to follow.

 We'll define a node as a pair of an identifier (`zai din`) and set of nodes that this node have arcs towards.
 Note that while sets can't be empty, we want to support nodes with no arcs, which is done by using a sentinel value instead of the set (`zai din` again).

-> din: `[E:ma]` is a digraph node.
+> din: `[E:ma]` is an instant (digraph node).
 >
 > ```
 > po din ke be